Asha-Empire/Game-Story/README.md

 The first **Fusion reactor** was operated successfully in the Moon.
 After this success, the construction of the Fusion reactors started in the city of Bushehr on Earth, 600km north of the New Eden site on Mars' Cebrenia quadrangle.

+#### 2065...

+BioNTech Inc. represent Organ cultivation or regrowth, is a biomass production process to regrow or produce organs that have been damaged in some way by using the patient's DNA.

 #### 2100...

 Around 2100, all fission reactors in the world replaced with fusion reactors.
 On the other hand, after the first fusion reactor set up in the Martian colony, it increased the number of Mars settlers.
 Due to the explosive population growth on Earth, millions of people, with the exception of scientists and soldiers, have succeed to colonize **Mars**.